kirenz/python-basics/_sources/docs/programming-toolkit.md

 ## Jupyter Notebook

+[Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents that contain code, equations, visualizations and narrative text.

 :::{note}
 Jupyter Notebook is a web-based interactive computational environment for creating documents that contain code and text
 :::

-[Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents that contain code, equations, visualizations and narrative text:

 - A notebook is basically a list of cells
 - Cells contain either